-What is Flooding in Dogs?
+What Is Flooding in Dogs?

 Cesar pointed out that nurturing the dog when it displayed fear was only making matters worse.
 Instead, he takes Kane by the leash and walks him with confidence over the shiny floor.
-Kane, appears disoriented, but in a few minutes he is back to walking normally on the shiny surface.
+Kane appears disoriented, but in a few minutes, he is back to walking normally on the shiny surface.
 This is an example of flooding used with success (if the dog healed completely), but watch the dog's many stress signals.
 Was it really worth it?

-Flooding in Dogs: a Risky Procedure
+Flooding in Dogs: A Risky Procedure

 In flooding, the dog cannot escape from the situation until it is released.
 This makes it a highly stressful situation.
-However, eventually, the dog's arousal level will diminish and the dog's reactive state may shut down.
+However, the belief is that eventually, the dog's arousal level will diminish and the dog's reactive state may shut down.

 While flooding may help in some mild cases, when it does not, the dog may turn into an emotional wreck and be prone to sensitization, which causes an increase in fear.
 There are, therefore, far better approaches granting higher rates of success.

 "Imagine feeling afraid of spiders and being forced into a bathtub crawling with them in order to get over it.
 Eventually your fight-or-flight response will run out of fuel, and you’ll perhaps deal.
 But the fact that something can work is not in itself a reason to do it.
 You can drill people’s teeth without an anesthetic, but why would you?
 There are other techniques that reach the same endpoint without trauma."

 Flooding often leads to behavior problems getting worse—not better.
 So what are other options to try to help a dog overcome his biggest fears?